 Penrose tried to define ways in which each world interacted with the others, and built caveats into his cyclical model:

-There should be things in the real world that cannot be explained by logic
+We access most of the platonic world through reasoning Not all of our mentality stems from the physical world There should be things in the real world that cannot be explained by logic

 Connection is a wonderful plaything.
 We feed observations via senses to our tidy minds; we build internal models, find patterns, and seek agreement with other humans who are doing the same thing.
 The process is not linear, so we use whatever language seems to fit: rhyme or meter, paintings, sandcastles, mudholes, picnics, music.
 Marshmallow becomes a verb.